Ellington, New York: Ellington Town Picnic

-Every year on the first Friday, Saturday, and Sunday of August, the town hosts it famous "Ellington Town Picnic".
-The picnic has activities such as a woodcutting contest, cake contest and auction, pet show contest, baby contest, horseshoe throwing contest, BBQ, square dance and music, and on Saturday at 10:00 PM the town has a brilliant fireworks show near the north east side of the town park on Saturday night of the picnic at 10:00 PM.
+Every year on the first Friday, Saturday, and Sunday of August, the town hosts its "Ellington Town Picnic".
+The picnic has activities such as a woodcutting contest, cake contest and auction, pet show contest, baby contest, horseshoe throwing contest, BBQ, square dance and music, and on Saturday at 10:00 PM the town has a fireworks show near the north east side of the town park on Saturday night of the picnic at 10:00 PM.